thisiskyle/sleepy-nvim/README.md

     },
     data = {
         {
-            -- lua table will be json encoded and prefixed by --data in the curl command json_encode = {
+            -- a lua table will be json encoded and prefixed by --data in the curl command json_encode = {
                 Name = "lua table",
                 Description = "this will be converted to json",